 How to store

 You can store the leftovers in an airtight container for up to 3 days.
-You can use it in salads, wraps or for making patties.
+You can use it in salads like my Mediterranean cucumber salad, wraps or for making patties.

 - Saksuka